-On Pinzarie Hill above Craigencoon is a new forestry plantation (see PHOTO H below).
-Buried under this is the Mediaeval field system (see map 11 below).
+On Pinzarie Hill above Craigencoon is a new forestry plantation.
+Buried under this is the Mediaeval field system (see maps and photo below).
 In Mediaeval times this would all have been part of Nether Craigencoon land.
 The lower part of Pinzarie Hill is quite steep, but above there is some more gently sloping land on the bench, which showed the marks of old fields.
 Just above the stell was a group of four fields, which I mapped before the trees were planted.
 I used the basic technique of compass and pacing, a pencil and notebook.
 Accuracy cannot be guaranteed by this method, but it is good for a general picture.

 These higher slopes on the outfield must have been a hive of activity.
 Apart from the four fields, there were other fields now by the Auchenbrack march and which indeed continue along the hillside on Auchenbrack.
 I also found a few patches of run-rig which did not seem to be enclosed, together with some other small patches which showed the green of cultivation, but did not appear to have rigs.
 I mapped the fields on the Pinzarie side too, just above High Pinzarie, that are not under immediate threat and so can still be clearly seen.
 These old fields and sod dykes can be seen on many similar slopes throughout the glen.